Particular/docs.particular.net/transports/msmq/index.md

 If the machine is connected to a workgroup, then the `Send` permission is granted to the `Everyone` and `Anonymous` user groups by Windows.
 Any endpoint will be able to send messages to any other endpoint without further configuration.

+### Well-Known group names and Queue access rights
 To retrieve the group names the [WellKnownSidType](https://msdn.microsoft.com/en-us/library/system.security.principal.wellknownsidtype.aspx) enumeration is used.

 MSMQ permissions are defined in the [MessageQueueAccessRights](https://msdn.microsoft.com/en-us/library/system.messaging.messagequeueaccessrights.aspx) enumeration.

 NOTE: To increase security and further lock down MSMQ send/receive permissions remove `Everyone` and `Anonymous` and grant specific permissions to the subset of accounts that need them.

-NOTE: From Versions 6 and above, if the default queue permissions are set, a log message will be written during the endpoint startup, reminding that the queue has default permissions and might require stricter permissions for production.
+NOTE: In Versions 6 and above, if the default queue permissions are set, a log message will be written during the endpoint startup, reminding that the queue has default permissions and might require stricter permissions for production.
 During development, if running with an attached debugger, this message will be logged as `INFO` level, otherwise `WARN`.

 An example of the warning that is logged: